ikonomov/DiabloX/README.md

       * Sorcerer: 0 [10]
 #### Spells:
    * Damage:
-      * Fire Wall, Flash, Elemental, Fireball: 1/2 of the original
       * Lightning, Chain Lightning: min: 1 [2], max: (3+clvl)/2 [2+clvl]
-      * Chain Lightning: creates 3+slvl/3 number of bolts
+      * Chain Lightning: creates 1+(slvl+5)/3 number of bolts
-   * Maximum base slvl: 10 [15].
+      * Fire Wall: 1/2 of the original
+      * Flash, Elemental, Fireball: 1/3 of the original
    * The 1/2 spell damage modifier in player versus player has been removed.
    * Information inside the spell book has been modified with more accurate values.
    * Apocalypse only works on monsters within the line of sight.